logo

 Preschool Teacher Career Guide

-A preschool teacher, also called a pre-kindergarten (pre-K) teacher, provides education, care, and nurturing in a school setting for children who are not yet old enough to enter kindergarten.
-They work at public or private schools and for religious institutions as well as Head Start and similar programs centered on under-served children.
-This guide provides further information on what preschool teachers do, how to become one, and salary and job outlook.
+A preschool teacher, also called a pre-kindergarten (pre-K) teacher, provides education, care, and nurturing to children five years old and younger.
+This guide provides information on what preschool teachers do, how to become one, and salary and job outlook.

 Additional Resources